a22057916w/os/README.md

    As it depends on the actual burst time if the sequence of the burst time varies too much, the exponential average algorithm will lose it's precision.

+2. What is the purpose of CPU scheduling? \
+   To maximize the CPU utility, keep the CPU busy.

+3. When and Why does the OS perform CPU scheduling? \
+   when: 1.
+Switch from the running state to the waiting or ready state.
+         2. Switch from the waiting state to the ready state.
+         3. Process termination.
+   Why: To allocate the limited resources to different processes efficiently, ensure fairness, and optimize.